geekiam/website/static/posts/how-to-revert-a-git-commit.md

 ---
 title: How to revert a git commit
 description: How to use the git cli to revert an accidental commit
-summary: How to revert a git commit when accidentally commit code
+summary: How to revert a git commit when accidentally commit code to your branch
-Keywords: dsfasdfsa
+Keywords: git
 feature:
   image: /uploads/version-control.png
   alt: Version Control systems